 Put Your Degree to Work

-A general business degree prepares you for success in a variety of fields.
-The applied business communication concentration adds the most highly valued skills in a recent survey of U.S. executives.
-Examples of potential careers include business consulting, web marketing, social media, business communications, entrepreneurship and upper management.
+A business degree prepares you for success in a variety of fields.
+The applied business communication concentration adds a focus on the essential communication skills valued most by employers.
+Potential careers include management, sales, marketing, social media, information systems, customer service, entrepreneurship, human resources, web marketing and business consulting.

 U.S. Bureau of Labor Statistics sample data